 Look, gas stations are open, fueling up is cheap, the roads are clear of traffic, the skies are free of pollution.
 In fact, there has never been a better time to start up your bike and go for a day trip.
 Great comfort may be found in taking those old familiar roads or striking out for an entirely new experience.
 Your workload is likely reduced, you’re tired of playing board games, reading books, doing house chores and watching reruns … go for a damned ride!

 It might not feel like it right now, but this will END and life will return to normal.
 When that happens, it will be time to finally hit that rally you’ve never experienced before or return to your favorite biker haunts.
 For me, the ultimate light at the end of this dark tunnel is the High Seas Rally, sailing the Caribbean in December with a full ship of bikers.

 Until then, the Black Hills await us in August and what sounds better right now than joining a half million of your best friends in Sturgis for the legendary rally?
 We can all wear “I Survived the Apocalypse” T-shirts, drink beer, watch exciting races by the Jackpine Gypsies, see Mount Rushmore.

 Alright then, it is settled.
-I will meet you all out at the Buffalo Chip this August and in Cape Canaveral for the High Seas Rally next October.
+I will meet you all out at the Buffalo Chip this August.
 We’ll need to celebrate life, biker style.
 Now put on your boots, your jacket and gloves, and get out there and ride!